finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.56
+- Fix: macOS file browser

 ## Active Sprint
-- Fix: macOS file browser
 - Fix: Cards duplicated when drawn by multiple players
 - Cards: Creation allows for jpg and text-only
 - Tech: Clear CgsNetPlayer on restart
+- Game-Play: Add number to deck name when it is duplicated
 - Respond to Google Play reviews

 ## Next Sprint